 Because they had heard about the natural beauty of California, they traveled west in 1903 to visit Anna's brother near San Diego.
 Over the next eight months, Valentien painted 150 species of plants, and both artists fell in love with the area.
 They decided to resign from Rookwood, and moved permanently to San Diego in 1908.

 Shortly after they arrived, Ellen Browning Scripps, a prominent San Diego philanthropist with an interest in natural history, commissioned Valentien to take on a monumental task-the painting of all the wildflowers or plants of California.
 He began work in 1908, and for the next ten years traveled all over the state, from the Mexican border, to the northern California coast, collecting in chaparral, desert, and mountains, by rivers, in canyons, and along the beaches and salt marshes.
 California at this time offered an unspoiled wealth of incredibly diverse plants and animals for an artist to study and depict.
 Valentien always painted from fresh specimens, and by 1918 had completed 1094 sheets that depicted 1500 species altogether.
 Although he had initially focused on the wildflowers, he enlarged his scope to include trees, grasses, and ferns as well.
 His exquisite paintings were botanically accurate and meticulous in their execution, yet breathtakingly vibrant and full of spontaneity.

 Valentien had assumed that his work would be published at its completion, but Miss Scripps decided that publication would be too costly, and although attempts were made to get some of the paintings included in various formats, his work was never published.
 This obviously was a grave disappointment to the artist.
 Valentien began to paint more landscapes in oil and explored other subjects.
 He died unexpectedly of a heart attack in 1925.

-Photo courtesy of San Diego History Center.
+Photos courtesy of Bill Evans and the San Diego History Center.